yabwe/medium-editor/README.md

 * __lastButtonClass__: CSS class added to the last button in the toolbar.
 Default: `'medium-editor-button-last'`
 * __standardizeSelectionStart__: enables/disables standardizing how the beginning of a range is decided between browsers whenever the selected text is analyzed for updating toolbar buttons status.
 Default: `false`
 * __static__: enable/disable the toolbar always displaying in the same location relative to the medium-editor element.
 Default: `false`
+* __relativeContainer__: Toolbar is appended relative to a given DOM-Node instead of appending it to the body and position it absolute.
 ##### Options which only apply when the `static` option is being used
 * __align__: `left`|`center`|`right` - When the __static__ option is `true`, this aligns the static toolbar relative to the medium-editor element.
 Default: `center`
 * __sticky__: When the __static__ option is `true`, this enables/disables the toolbar "sticking" to the viewport and staying visible on the screen while the page scrolls.
 Default: `false`